wddlz/Complexity/README.md

 This is the repo used for our build server [Milestone 1](https://github.com/debalin/devops-milestone1)

-Push to dev and release branches to trigger builds on the build server
+Push to dev and release branches of this project to trigger builds on the build server